 Well, let us start with the handling.
 With the improved brakes, modified front and rear shocks and changed springs and valving, and a sturdier top triple clamp, a frame beef-up near both the battery and steering head, and a beefy brace as part of the fender mount, ...the handling and braking was good.
 The short wheelbase and the fairing, made for reasonable handling.
 I refused to modify to the long wheelbase version (although, as much earlier noted, I had planned to install a Monolever eventually).

 Power: YES!!
 LOTS!!
 Power came on reasonably quickly, and just kept building.
 Acceleration through the gears (4) was VERY brisk.
-The engine idled roughly and noisily (including a whine from the blower drive) at about 1300 rpm.
+The engine idled roughly and noisily (including a loud whine from the blower drive) at about 1300 rpm.
 Some of this was due to the camshaft.
 It was what is called a Blower Cam; with long intake duration and had increased lift (the modified rocker arm increased lift).
 I had made an educated guess on what the cam grind should be, and it worked out OK.
 The bike was probably a bit slower on a jackrabbit take-off unless more than normal RPM was used and since immediate torque and flywheel energy was lower, I slipped the clutch more on takeoffs.
 But, it was NOT excessive.
-I just tried to ride the bike normally MOST of the time.
+I tried to ride the bike normally MOST of the time.
 Of course, when the adrenalin and testosterone kicked-in.....

-Sitting upright, in normal touring position, with sudden full throttle at about 5000 rpm, the front wheel would start to rise, and continue to rise to a quite nasty height, to about 7500, when I would usually back off the throttle.
-I only took it beyond 7500 a few dozen times, once to over 8000.
+Sitting upright, in normal touring position, with sudden full throttle at about 5000 rpm, the front wheel would rise, and continue to rise to a quite nasty height, to about 7500, when I would usually back off the throttle.
+I only took it beyond 7500 a few dozen times, once to 8000.
 In order to keep the front wheel on the ground I had to move my butt ...and also lean WAY FORWARD against the windshield above the audio speaker in the photo.

 The bike was quick for its time, and I later incorporated a lower ratio rear drive, it had been 3.20.
 The bike, with the 3.20, would reach redline rather easily, and going WAY past stock redline was also very easy.
 The stock 4 speed gearbox was used; although modified a second time after I experienced some breakage problems with my too-radical quick-shifting original modifications.

 The dyno was showing 74 corrected horsepower at the rear wheel at approximately sea level, when we destroyed the rear tire.
 I had not even been near my personally imposed red-line rpm at the time.
 This was on the best premium 102 octane pump gasoline.
-This type of power probably meant ~80+ at the flywheel, and I felt it could not safely be maintained ...I was sure the engine would explode/melt-down; ...so, full throttle runs that lasted any period of time to 8000+ rpm were not performed; none were done that lasted over maybe 10 seconds.
+This type of power probably meant ~80+ at the flywheel, and I felt it could not safely be maintained ...I was sure the engine would explode/melt-down; ...so, full throttle runs that lasted any period of time to 8000 rpm were not performed; none were done that lasted over maybe 10 seconds.
 I did enough runs to make sure that the engine would run on the rich side of peak power, no matter what rpm (if over 3000 or so) and throttle position.
 This ended up being very tricky to get correct.
-I felt that wasting a bit (LOTS!) of gas to keep the piston and head cooler was just the safest thing to do.
+I felt that wasting LOTS! of fuel to keep the piston and head cooler was the safest thing to do.
 It had only a small effect on power, but likely a lot of effect on not encouraging melt-downs!

 There was never a serious mechanical problem, in normal (yes, even very spirited!) riding.
 I did have the transmission problems mentioned, and one of my earliest modified rocker arms broke, and VERY luckily that did no serious damage.
 Problems, little ones mostly, did occur, and these, such as oil leaks, were fixed, although I could NEVER fix leaks permanently at the cylinder bases ...the power was too great for the cases and cylinders.
 The method of a large O-ring that BMW introduced much later might have helped to solve that problem, but maybe not, because I think the leaks occurred at the stud threads area and from 'walking'.
 I suspect that the /5 case and cylinder dimensions would still let the cylinders 'walk' some.